catalyst/silverstripe-ableplayer/README.md

 Usage is via shortcode in any HTMLTextField

-[vimeo url=...]
+[vimeo url="..."]

-[youtube url=...]
+[youtube url="..."]

+[selfhostedvideo id="123"]

-The URL is the same one you would visit on any desktop browser - simply copy and paste that.
+For YouTube and Vimeo, the URL is the same one you would visit on any desktop browser - simply copy and paste that.

 An accessible video record is retrieved from the CMS, or automatically created if it does not exist.
 You can add closed-captioning, audio descriptions, and chapter listings to these records for any ISO 639-3 (3 letter) language.
+These are loaded automatically from YouTube or Vimeo if they're present.

 Note that not all videos are embeddable, as this is a setting controlled by the owner on Vimeo or YouTube.

+Self-hosted videos need to be uploaded and added to the CMS first, and are referenced by their ID.
+The embed shortcode is displayed on the record after it is saved.

 ### VTT Formatting